Beau Waters

 Beau Waters (born 30 March 1986) is a former professional Australian rules footballer and vice-captain of the West Coast Eagles in the Australian Football League (AFL).
 Originally from the Happy Valley Football Club, South Australia, he played for the West Adelaide Football Club in the South Australian National Football League (SANFL) before being recruited to West Coast with the 11th pick overall in the 2003 National Draft.
 Waters made his senior debut in 2004, and has played a total of 120 games for the club, mainly as a defender, including the 2006 premiership.
 He was also in the All-Australian team in 2012, on a half-back flank.
-Waters' career has been plagued by injury.
+Waters' career was plagued by injury but he is viewed as a cult hero among West Coast Eagles supporters due to his hard work ethic and “tough as nails” play style.
+Beau is married to Belle Waters and has two children, Elijah and Levi.

 Early life

 Waters grew up in Happy Valley, South Australia, playing for the Happy Valley Football Club in the Southern Football League.
 He was a member of the 2002 AIS/AFL program intake.
 He made his senior debut in the SANFL for West Adelaide at the age of 17 in 2003, and was also named in the 2003 Under-18 All-Australian team.